CalHFA Loans

 Homebuyer education and counseling are required for all first-time homebuyers applying for the CalHFA loan*.
 However, only one first-time homebuyer is required to take the homebuyer education and counseling course on a single CalHFA loan*.

 There are two ways borrowers can take the course.
-If they choose to do so online, they will need to take the 8-hour eHome Homebuyer Education and Counseling course, which costs $99.
+If they choose to do so online, they will need to take the 8-hour eHome Homebuyer Education and Counseling course.
 This is the only course accepted by CalHFA.
 Borrowers can also take the course in person through any HUD-approved Housing Counseling Agency or through NeighborWorks America.

 The best way for a borrower to find out whether they meet the eligibility requirements of the CalHFA is to speak to a consultant today.